Initiatives and projects

 - In June 2021, the Provost’s Board agreed to enhance the terms for Shared Parental Leave to enable both parents to each receive up to a maximum of 16 weeks’ shared parental leave at full pay when they are both employed by the College.

 - The College continues to support both parents and staff with other caring responsibilities to achieve a work-life balance.
 The Parents and Carers networks are available for staff in addition to a newly introduced PFDC Parents Network.
-Monthly sessions are run for both parents and carers to network with other colleagues in similar situations across the College whilst providing an opportunity to engage with the HR team.
+Monthly parent sessions are run for colleagues to meet others in similar situations across the College whilst providing an opportunity to engage with the HR team.

 - In light of this, the College has become members of Carers UK to provide a free platform of resources to staff who identify as carers.
 The College acknowledges the annual National Carers Week with dedicated sessions in place to provide further support to staff.

-- The College continues to run three termly parent workshops which look at both the practical and emotional aspects to enable staff to develop in their careers post parental leave, through effective planning and communication.
+- The College continues to run two termly workshopsaimed at both parents and carers.
+The workshops look at both the practical and emotional aspects to enable staff to develop in their careers post parental leave and/or balancing their caring responsibilities, through effective planning and communication.
 They are all free to College staff to attend.

 - Annual pay review (previously known as Pay Relativity) for every member of staff informed by the provision of benchmark data with recommendations moderated centrally.
 The new Pay Review framework covers both Equity Pay and Achievement Pay reviews.